Miranics/MoMo-full-stack-application/README.md

 # MoMo Full-Stack Application 🚀💻

 ## 📝 Project Overview
-The MoMo Full-Stack Application is an enterprise-level web application designed to categorize raw data, process it into a MySQL database, and provide an interactive user interface.
+This MoMo Full-Stack Application is an enterprise-level web application designed to categorize raw data, process it into a MySQL database, and provide an interactive user interface.
 The backend is built using Python with Flask and SQLAlchemy, with data extraction using `lxml`, `beautifulsoup4`, and `pandas`.

 ---
 ## ⚙️ Prerequisites